Merged Glencore, Xstrata would take aim at iron ore

 Under a merged entity, Glencore's mines would have added 25 percent to Xstrata's operating profit in the first half of 2011.

 The extra bulk might push the combined company firmly into the top league of global miners.
-Scale helps in mining, making the risks that come with huge investment projects more affordable.
+Scale helps in mining as big global mining companies can more easily afford to take on the risks that come with huge investment projects.

 If Xstrata's attempt to acquire AngloAmerican in 2009 had succeeded it would have immediately made the Swiss-based company number 5 in the highly profitable seaborne-traded global iron ore market.